 Original review continues below...

-Even before the Wii’s ‘Virtual Console’ gave us the ability to buy and play select classics on modern hardware, Nintendo has consistently brought back its old games for new audiences.
-Hell, with its second console, the SNES, the company even re-released the previous console’s Super Mario games in a collection called Super Mario All Stars.
+Even back when Nintendo launched its second console, the SNES, the company even re-released the previous console’s Super Mario games in a collection called Super Mario All Stars.

-Rather than just giving you an old game to play on a new machine, with its palm-sized devices Nintendo has produced an entire retro gaming experience complete with Nintendo-quality controllers and an authentically designed console.
+Rather than offering you an old game to play on a new machine, the palm-sized devices Nintendo has produced recently represent an entire retro gaming experience that's complete with Nintendo-quality controllers and an authentically-designed, retro-inspired console.

 However, the NES Classic Mini suffered from a couple of annoying design quirks that really got in the way of being able to fully enjoy its games.

 With the SNES Mini these problems have been much improved upon (though, we’d argue, not entirely solved), and Nintendo has also managed to throw in a couple of great new features, including a classic game that has never been released until now: Star Fox 2.

 The SNES Classic Mini comes in two distinct styles.
 Our review unit is the version that was released in Europe, Australia and Japan.
 It has a grey chassis and red, yellow, green and blue face buttons, while North Americans had to make do with their purple-accented model.